- Main

 Most Effective Channel: Email Marketing

 Email campaigns deliver the highest purchase conversion across all channels — 3–8% from a nurtured list.
 Build your list through lead magnets and webinars, then nurture with automated sequences.
+One well-written email can drive more sales than a week of social posts.
+If people open your emails but don’t buy — the problem is usually not the product but the campaign itself; we broke down the common reasons in “5 Reasons Your Email Campaigns Don’t Sell”.

 Email Sequence Structure for Course Sales

 Healthy sequence open rate: 30–50% for early emails, 20–35% for later ones.
 Click rate: 5–15%.
+If your numbers are lower — work on subject lines and list segmentation.

 Step 6.
 Automate Your Sales